 Maintenance & Cleaning – Use cleaning and office refurbishment materials which are environmentally friendly.
 Only use licensed, appropriate organisations to dispose of waste.

 Monitoring & Improvement – Comply with regulatory requirements, improve and monitor environmental performance to continually reduce environmental impact.
 Always keep staff informed and provide ongoing training.

 Operational Culture – Review environmental policy at management meetings.
 Update policy regularly and annually, in consultation with staff, or stakeholders.
 Provide ongoing staff training and work with suppliers, or contractors, to improve their environmental performance.

 Improving performance is simply about decisions which consider the environment alongside business, such as using local labour, or materials to reduce CO2 and help the community.
-If you would like a full copy of our environmental policy, please download a PDF.
+If you would like a copy of our environmental policy, please: download a PDF.